greydanus/greydanus.github.io/_posts/2017-10-30-subspace-nn.markdown

 layout: post
 comments: true
 title:  "Training Networks in Random Subspaces"
-excerpt: "Do we REALLY need over 100,000 free parameters to build a good MNIST classifier?
+excerpt: "Do we really need over 100,000 free parameters to build a good MNIST classifier?
 It turns out that we can eliminate 80-90% of them."
 date:   2017-10-30 11:00:00
 mathjax: true
 thumbnail: /assets/subspace-nn/thumbnail.png